vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/plugins/intro.md

 ### Internal Plugins

-The following plugins are used internally and can not be disabled:
+The following plugins are used internally with core functionality and can not be disabled:

-- [@vuepress/plugin-icon][icon]: Icon support

 - [@vuepress/plugin-sass-palette][sass-palette]: Sass plugin for plugins and themes

 - [@vuepress/plugin-theme-data][theme-data]: Composition API plugin for theme data

-- <ProjectLink name="components">vuepress-plugin-components</ProjectLink>: Provides common components out of the box.

 ### Automatically Enabled Plugins